stevenwhitespacesystems/fm-uri/Readme.md

 ### Prerequisites

-#### Version
+To make the most of fm-uri, ensure your Claris/FileMaker environment meets the following prerequisites:

-The Claris/FileMaker custom function makes use of the [JSON Functions](https://fmhelp.filemaker.com/help/16/fmp/en/index.html#page/FMP_Help/json-functions.html) introduced in FileMaker 16.
+- FileMaker Version: The custom function relies on the JSON Functions introduced in FileMaker 16.
+Therefore, it is compatible with FileMaker 16 and later versions.

-This means that this custom function will only work with **FileMaker 16+** products.
+*Note: Using this custom function with versions earlier than FileMaker 16 may result in unexpected behavior.*

-Using the custom function with anything less than 16 will have unexpected behaviour.
+With these prerequisites in place, you can seamlessly integrate fm-uri into your Claris/FileMaker workflow, unlocking its full potential for URL mastery.

 #### Limitations